-There are plenty of reasons to drive an imported American car in Britain – you might be moving to the UK and want to keep your car, you might make money renting it out for special occasions, or you might just enjoy the way an American car drives.
-But all cars need insurance, and American models are no exception.
+Whether you're moving to the UK and want to keep your American car, making money renting it out for special occasions, or using it at the weekends, all cars need insurance and American models are no exception.

 Yes, you can get insurance for an American car in the UK.
 However, you might have fewer options when you do, as some insurers only offer cover for cars that were built for the UK market.